kayau4271/asyncapi-react/README.md

 import "@asyncapi/react-component/styles/default.min.css";
 ```

-If you are using the [standalone bundle](./docs/usage/standalone-bundle.md), you can put the custom styles as a style sheet link or as an inline style in the `<head>` section of the HTML code:
+If you are using the [standalone bundle](./docs/usage/standalone-bundle.md), you can put the custom styles as a style sheet link or as an inline style in the `<head>` section on the HTML code:

 ```html
  <head>